 Mankato offers numerous bike loops throughout the river valley, plus the Sakatah State Trail that stretches to Faribault.
 The most popular local ride follows the Red Jacket Trail to historic Rapidan Dam, where a tiny cafe serves up old-fashioned burgers and pies.
 It’s also the sweetest rest stop for cyclists on the annual Mankato River Ramble.

-Bent River Outfitter rents canoes, kayaks and paddleboards and offers shuttles to paddlers who want to explore local rivers, including the Blue Earth River with deep grottos and gorges to explore along the way.
+Bent River Outfitter rents canoes, kayaks and paddleboards and offers shuttles to paddlers who want to explore local rivers, including the Blue Earth River with its deep grottos and gorges.
 They also host guided paddles by appointment only and require a group of 6 or more.

 Celebrate the German Way

 New Ulm, known for its distinctive and historic German architecture and culture, embraces a traditional Oktoberfest celebration the first two weekends in October with a parade (Oktoberfest 2021 will not take place due to Covid-19), tours at sixth-generation Schell’s Brewery, music and dancing, wine-tasting and a grape stomp at Morgan Creek Vineyards, and the chance to shop early for German Christmas ornaments.